-Our results show impacts on sectors generally as expected: fossil fuel dependent electricity production drops substantially, especially coal, and non-fossil electricity expands.
+Our results show impacts on sectors generally as expected: fossil fuel-dependent electricity production drops substantially, especially coal, and nonfossil electricity expands.
 Production in nearly all other sectors declines.
-The decline is in the range of 4.5 to 6.5% for more energy intensive sectors such as iron & steel and chemicals, rubber & plastics.
-For other less energy intensive sectors the decline in production is on the order of 0.5 to 2.0%.
+The decline is in the range of 4.9-6.6% for more energy-intensive sectors such as iron and steel and chemicals, rubber and plastics.
+For other less energy-intensive sectors, the decline in production is on the order of 0.5-2.0%.
 The value of production of motor vehicles and parts is one sector that actually increases under the fuel standards scenario.
-While we estimate that the number of vehicles sold falls, the cost of vehicles rise and so the total value of sales actually increases by a bit over 2% whereas under the cap and trade the value of vehicle sales fall by about 0.6%.
-Vehicle sales and the value of sales falls when the sector's emissions are covered by the cap and trade measure instead of the vehicle standards.
+While we estimate that the number of vehicles sold falls, the cost of vehicles rises and so the total value of sales actually increases by a bit over 2% whereas under the cap and trade the value of vehicle sales fall by about 0.6%.
+Vehicle sales and the value of sales fall when the sector's emissions are covered by the cap-and-trade measure instead of the vehicle standards.